arnavs/website/content/_index.md

 date = "2017-06-18T13:29:51-04:00"
 +++

-I'm a researcher, programmer, and writer.
+I'm a researcher and programmer in computational economics.

-My research is on computational economics, and especially heterogeneous-agent models.

-The pieces I write are a mix of flash fiction and creative nonfiction.
-Subjects include [approaches to alchemy](https://dailysciencefiction.com/fantasy/fantasy/arnav-sood/customer-feedback-secondhand-alchemical-goods) and [perturbation analysis](https://dailysciencefiction.com/science-fiction/other-worlds-sf/arnav-sood/local-perturbation).
+Previously, I was a predoc at UBC, where I worked extensively with [Jesse Perla](https://www.jesseperla.com/) on topics like [high-dimensional dynamic programming](https://github.com/jlperla/PerlaTonettiWaugh.jl) and [HACT](https://github.com/jlperla/PerlaTonettiWaugh.jl) models.

+This fall, I will start the [economics PhD program](https://www.cmu.edu/tepper/programs/phd/program/economics/index.html) at Carnegie Mellon.

+I also volunteer for the [QuantEcon](https://quantecon.org/) organization, where I help with teaching, open-source development, and internal infrastructure.

 My email's [arnav@arnavsood.com](mailto:arnav@arnavsood.com).
 If you prefer to communicate securely, here's my PGP [public key](https://gist.github.com/arnavs/53414fd9d4f9c27f6a9bdfdeb906a751).